 BrightFocus Foundation is governed by a board of directors composed of twelve members, all with a broad range of experience and expertise.
 The board meets quarterly to ensure that donor contributions fund the highest quality research, and its members help us achieve our public outreach objectives.
 The board formulates plans, defines goals and objectives, and evaluates BrightFocus' success in achieving its mission.

 - President and CEO

 - Sr. Vice President, Strategic Partnerships

 BrightFocus President and CEO Stacy Pagos Haller has significantly expanded the foundation’s stature as a premier source of private funding and support for research on Alzheimer’s, macular degeneration, and glaucoma.
 Under her tenure, the Maryland-based nonprofit has nearly tripled its financial commitment to innovative, high-risk research that spans scientific disciplines and national borders.

-Kaci Baez joined BrightFocus in 2022 to direct strategic integrated marketing efforts to generate greater public awareness and increased brand engagement for the organization’s mission to end diseases of mind and sight.
+With more than two decades of integrated marketing and communications experience, Kaci Baez joined BrightFocus Foundation in February of 2022 to direct strategic integrated marketing and communications efforts, generate greater public awareness, and increase brand engagement for the organization’s mission to end diseases of mind and sight.